 While you’re there, don’t forget to catch a show at Boerne Community Theatre.
 Originally founded in 1991, the theater offers tickets online and at the box office and has performances all year long.
 Shows range from Christmas stories to new dramas, all performed by local students and artists.
 The Boerne Performing Arts Center hosts shows ranging from opera and symphony acts, step- acts and drum jams to more kid- friendly varieties.
 They offer a student discount and group rates!

 Kids need to get some energy out?
-Check out Ninja City.
+Check out Ninja City, one of the coolest gyms in Boerne.
 Here kids and adults alike can go challenge themselves with the craziest of obstacle courses, just like you’d see on TV.
 You could also check out perhaps the coolest playground in the area at Kinder Park.
 Or if the kids are feeling more artistic than active, head over to Maker’s Place for some canvas and pottery painting.

-What are your favorite things to do in Boerne?
+What are your favorite things to do in Boerne, TX?
 Let us know in the comments: